Miami Healthcare Fraud Defense Attorneys

 - Customized legal representation – Our experienced attorneys know that every case is unique.
 We will create a customized defense strategy, commencing with an effective and aggressive defense from the start.
 We will explore all options about how we can resolve your case with a favorable outcome, including providing assistance to prosecutors in another case in exchange for dropping charges against you.
 Our skilled Miami healthcare fraud defense attorneys can also try to broker a favorable plea agreement that may help avoid prison time, such as seeking probation or alternatives to incarceration.
 We understand that your future and your freedom are at stake, and we will work tirelessly on your case.

 - Ready for a courtroom battle – Our attorneys can advise you on whether early resolution is in your best interest or if it is preferable to proceed to trial.
-Our attorneys have represented clients in over 500 trials and supervised many others.
+Our attorneys have represented clients in many trials and supervised many others.
 Our Miami healthcare fraud defense lawyers are recognized for their aggressive trial practice.

 Frequently Asked Questions